JetBrains/Qodana/topics/dotnet.md

 ### SDK version
 {id="dotnet-sdk-version"}

-If you project targets the .NET framework or [OS-specific TFMs](%tfms%), the only option in this case is to run the
+If you project targets the .NET Framework or [OS-specific TFMs](%tfms%), the only option in this case is to run the
 %qp% linter in [native mode](native-mode.md).

 If you run %qp% in native mode, you should install the SDK to the default location in your operating system so that